Magpie Season Is In Full Swing! Here's How to Survive The Swooping Attacks

 - All Ages

-EEEK!!!
-It’s Magpie Swooping Season again (end August to November) and we’re scared to even leave the house.
-Those black ’n white birds may see pretty innocuous but come mating season, they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.
+These black ’n white birds may seem pretty innocuous but come mating season (usually for 4 to 6 weeks at the start of Spring), they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.

 Here are some top tips to survive Magpie Swooping Season:

 Did you Know - Most of the swoopers are male magpies defending their eggs and chicks, which are in the nest for about six to eight weeks between July and November.